kdm9/DegradomeAnalyseR/README.md

 README:
 =======

-DegradomeAnalyseR is copyright 2012 Kevin Murray, and is licensed under the GPLv3 License See http://www.gnu.org/licenses/gpl-3.0.txt for the full license text
+DegradomeAnalyseR is copyright 2012 Kevin Murray, and is licensed under the GPLv3 License.

+See http://www.gnu.org/licenses/gpl-3.0.txt for the full license text